NVIDIA/TensorRT-LLM/examples/internlm/README.md

 Below examples use [internlm-chat-7b](https://huggingface.co/internlm/internlm-chat-7b) and [internlm-chat-20b](https://huggingface.co/internlm/internlm-chat-20b) and assume these repositories are cloned or linked under this directory, for example `./internlm-chat-7b/`.

-Normally `trtllm-build` only requires single GPU, but if you've already got all the GPUs needed while inferencing, you could enable parallel building to make the engine building process faster by adding `--workers` argument.
+Normally `trtllm-build` only requires single GPU, but if you've already got all the GPUs needed for inference, you could enable parallel building to make the engine building process faster by adding `--workers` argument.
 Please note that currently `--workers` feature only supports single node.

 Here're some examples: